AUDIO VERSION: YouTube Podbean

 Now for those of you who decide to be smart and pursue God first in life, there are some things you need to understand about the bonding process.
 Relating to your non-human Creator is an entirely different thing than relating to one of your own kind, and the sooner you understand this, the better off you’ll be.
 God will require things from you that you should never give to another human, and if you try to hold boundaries with God, you’re going to end up in a mess.

 Boundaries are vital in your human relationships, but they have no place in your relationship with God.
 With humans, you should never be relinquishing all control and giving them total power over you.
 Humans are power abusers, and in the physical, emotional, mental, and spiritual areas of your life, you need to construct and hold firm limits on how much power they can have over you.
-An incorrect balance of power in your human relationships is guaranteed to lead to abuse, misery, and degradation (see The Element of Power in Human Relationships).
+An incorrect balance of power in your human relationships is guaranteed to lead to abuse, misery, and degradation.
 And yet with God, the rules are entirely different.
 With God, you must learn how to relinquish power and stop trying to hoard it.
 God will not invite you past certain levels with Him until He has fully dominated you, and this is a process through which He teaches you to fully accept and embrace your place as a creature who is utterly subordinate to Him.

 Now God is always in absolute control, and He could uncreate you at any time.
 So when we talk about being dominated by God, we’re not talking about Him actually acquiring more power over you than He already has.
 Instead, we’re talking about you fully accepting how much power He has.
 You see, we humans live in a fantasy world when it comes to God.
 We like to pretend that we have some great sway over Him, and that He desperately needs us on some level, thus we can use those needs to get Him to align with our agenda.
 We look at Jesus on the cross and we say, “See?
 That’s how desperately God loves us.
 That’s a statement of how much He needs us to love Him back.”
 Christians like to talk about God weeping over the lost and over human suffering, and over every other thing that makes us weep.
 We essentially view God as being just like us, only nicer and more powerful.
 He’s more patient and gracious, but He’s also emotionally dependent on us.
 We say idiotic things like, “God is love and love must have someone to love, so that’s why God made us.”
 We make Satan the ruler of Hell, because we won’t accept the idea of God delighting in the torment of His own creatures.
 We say that God hates the things we hate because we feel enormously threatened by a God who would actually want pain and misery to be a part of our lives.
 We look around at the horrific things that go on in this world and we say that evil is some flaw that Satan introduced because we won’t accept that a God who could do anything would choose to do something like this.
 Well, all of these attempts to distance God from evil result in an attempt to minimize His power, and once we are trying to minimize God’s power, how well are we going to do in the submission department?